 Salisbury Plain, Wiltshire

-Salisbury Plain is sparsely populated and remains as of the biggest areas of calcareous grassland in northwest Europe.
-It was an ideal location for a film like ‘1917’ that set in and based on the First World War, but the team had to fight to use the location because of the place’s rich history.
+Salisbury Plain is sparsely populated and remains one of the biggest areas of calcareous grassland in northwest Europe.
+It was an ideal location for a film like ‘1917’ that was set in and based on the First World War, but the team had to fight to use the location because of the place’s rich history.
 There were concerns surrounding the filming on Salisbury Plain by several conservationists who believed that the production and set design would disturb the undiscovered archaeological remains in the area.
 A survey was also conducted before any of the sets were constructed on the land.

-For particularly the Salisbury shoot, the crew advertised for local men of ages 16 to 35 to audition as extras.
+For particularly the Salisbury shoot, the crew advertised for local men ages 16 to 35 to audition as extras.
 It was revealed that 500 out of the 800 extras chosen were used for scenes filmed in Salisbury itself.

 The shoot on Salisbury Plain was also one of the biggest challenges for production designer, Gassner, as almost all the trench scenes in ‘1917’ were filmed there and the trenches had to be built from scratch.Along with the trenches, Salisbury was also used to create the French farmhouse in the film.
 The bombed and burning French village in ‘1917’ plays one of the most crucial role in relentlessly dangerous journey of our two characters.

-The team had to dig out over 5,200 feet of trenches for the shoot, and in such a way that it allowed for the movement of all characters, along with 360 degree movement of the camera.
+The team had to dig out over 5,200 feet of trenches for the shoot, and in such a way that it allowed for the movement of all characters, along with 360-degree movement of the camera.
 Importance was given to create an environment that portrayed both the physical and emotional journey of the characters.
 This was done by carefully mapping each and every move of both the characters and the camera.

 “We had to work out the length of the trenches and how we would enter and exit the farmhouse that was going to be built.
-We mapped out the relationship between the burnt copse and the farmhouse and how big the orchard needed to be and how far that was from the farmhouse.
-Everything had to work for the action and for the camera”
+We mapped out the relationship between the burnt copse and the farmhouse how big the orchard needed to be and how far that was from the farmhouse.
+Everything had to work for the action and for the camera.”

 Other Locations in the U.K.